-Firstly, rather than attempting to build an account of the sciences and mathematics which conform to our philosophical assumptions about the norms of rationality, possible sources of evidence, and viable metaphysical theories, we should aim instead to produce accounts which: (i) reflect the reality of research in these fields; (ii)

-recognise the plurality of aims and methodologies found across them; (iii) situate results in the field within their proper historical context; (iv) recognise the development of, and changes in, the methodological norms within the fields; and (v) give equal attention to the processes of discovery as the properties of the final products (Corfield 2003; Soler et al. 2014).
+First, rather than attempting to build an account of the sciences and mathematics that conforms to our philosophical assumptions about the norms of rationality, possible sources of evidence, and viable metaphysical theories, we should instead aim to produce accounts that (i) reflect the reality of research in these fields; (ii) recognise the plurality of aims and methodologies found across them; (iii) situate results in the field within their proper historical context; (iv) recognise the development of, and changes in, the methodological norms within the fields; and (v) give equal attention to the processes of discovery as the properties of the final products (Corfield 2003; Soler et al. 2014).

 Secondly, meeting these aims will require embracing new methods.
 To ensure that their proposals reflect actual research in the fields, philosophers will need to spend less time deliberating over how science and mathematics could operate given established epistemological theories and certain metaphysical assumptions about the fields, and more time looking in detail at how scientists and mathematicians actually reach their results.
-Much of this work will take the form of case studies, whether this be an in-depth study of the activities of an individual researcher or research group, or a wider study of the norms within a particular sub-field (van Bendegem 2014).
-However, historiographic studies are also commonly used, in order to trace the development of a particular prominent concept, or track evolution of the methodological norms within a field (Krantz 2011), and studies from cognitive science are sometimes embraced to inform an account of how theories are evidenced or selected for (Giaquinto 2007).
+Much of this work will take the form of case studies, whether these be in-depth studies of the activities of an individual researcher (or research group) or wider studies of the norms within a particular sub-field (van Bendegem 2014).
+Historiographic studies are also commonly used, however, to trace the development of a particular prominent concept or track evolution of the methodological norms within a field (Krantz 2011), and studies from cognitive science are sometimes embraced to inform an account of how theories are evidenced or selected for (Giaquinto 2007).

 Through embracing these new aims and methods, both PSP and PMP have shown themselves to have two significant benefits over traditional approaches to the fields (Soler et al. 2014).
-Firstly, the approach is able to provide more insightful answers to established and prominent questions about scientific and mathematical methodology than traditional philosophical approaches.
-Clear examples of this benefit are found within the already noted debate over what constitutes a proof within mathematics, where we now have a much more detailed appreciation of the standards of proof and why different forms of proof are valued (De Toffoli 2021; Hamami 2019), and in the longstanding debate over the nature of explanations in the sciences (Braillard & Malaterre 2015).
-In the latter case, before the development of the practice-based approach, it had been assumed that there must be some essential characteristic shared by all instances of explanation, and thus a unified account of the phenomenon could be provided (see, for instance, Hempel 1965).
-Typically, these essentialist accounts struggled, in virtue of having to cope with numerous counterexamples, and declaring a significant number of scientific explanations illegitimate (Woody 2015).
-In comparison, since philosophers of science dropped the essentialist assumption, and began building accounts of scientific explanation from the "bottom-up" starting with instances of explanation from various sub-fields, research in the area has flourished with detailed theories of the wide variety of forms of explanations found across the life (Brigandt 2013), medicinal (Qiu 1989), and physical sciences (Fisher 2003) being produced.
+First, the approach is able to provide more insightful answers to established and prominent questions about scientific and mathematical methodology than traditional philosophical approaches.
+Clear examples of this benefit are found within the already noted debate over what constitutes a proof within mathematics, where we now have a much more detailed appreciation of the standards of proof and why different forms of proof are valued (De Toffoli 2021; Hamami 2019), and in the long-standing debate over the nature of explanations in the sciences (Braillard and Malaterre 2015).
+In the latter case, before the development of the practice-based approach it had been assumed that there must be some essential characteristic shared by all instances of explanation, and thus a unified account of the phenomenon could be provided (see, e.g., Hempel 1965).
+Typically, these essentialist accounts struggled, in virtue of having to cope with numerous counterexamples and declaring a significant number of scientific explanations illegitimate (Woody 2015).
+In comparison, ever since philosophers of science dropped the essentialist assumption and began building accounts of scientific explanation from the bottom up, starting with instances of explanation from various sub-fields, research in the area has flourished, with detailed theories of the wide variety of forms of explanations found across the life (Brigandt 2013), medicinal (Qiu 1989), and physical sciences (Fisher 2003).